sparkfun/hacker-application/etc/README.md

     >My forte is React/Redux, so with influence over the dev team, my focus would be to help transition the stack over to a MERN stack with Redux.

-    >By the way, I like the reference to the film *Sneakers* in the email verification element...
+    >By the way, I like the reference to the film *Sneakers* in the email verification element:
-    "...my voice is my passport"
+    "...my voice is my passport."